jrkyn/README/README.md

 # Turning Everyday Earphones into a Full-Duplex Speech Eavesdropping Platform via Zero-Permission IMU
 ## Introduction
+Wearable earphones are widely adopted in daily scenarios, and most commercial products are equipped with Inertial Measurement Units (IMUs) for motion sensing and gesture control.
+Mechanical vibrations induced by sound propagation can be captured by built-in IMUs, which creates potential speech privacy leakage risks via physical side channels.

-This repository contains the complete implementation of a zero-permission side-channel speech recognition system based on Inertial Measurement Units (IMUs) embedded in commercial earphones.
-The proposed framework converts low-sampling-rate IMU readings into RGB time-frequency spectrograms, and leverages attention mechanisms, multi-modal feature fusion and generative models to perform full-duplex speech inference.
-The system accurately recognizes both human utterances and audio played on earphones, even under signal superposition and complex motion interference.
+This work presents a **zero-permission IMU side-channel speech recognition system**.
+It requires no additional audio or system privileges, and is optimized for low sampling rate (25 Hz) IMU data.
+The framework converts raw sensor readings into RGB time-frequency spectrograms, and leverages attention mechanisms and multi-modal feature fusion to realize accurate recognition of human speech and on-device audio playback, even under signal superposition and motion interference.

-This artifact provides end-to-end inference pipelines, auxiliary optimization modules, sample datasets and pre-trained models for algorithm validation and security evaluation of wearable devices.
+This repository releases the complete source code, preprocessing tools, auxiliary modules, sample datasets and pre-trained models.
+Users can directly run the core inference script with the provided samples to obtain speech recognition results.

 ## Project Structure
 ```